How to Open a Marijuana Dispensary in Alaska

 Application Process

-Be Sure to Check the Local Laws Before Applying for a License
+Be Sure To Check the Local Laws Before Applying for a License

-For instance, Anchorage modifies the distance requirement outlined in the state law.
+For example, Anchorage modifies the distance requirement outlined in the state law.
 Fairbanks limits the number of marijuana retail stores to 12.
 This spreadsheet can serve as a starting point while doing your research on the different laws of local governments.

 Do I Need to Post Notices to Consumers in My Dispensary?